 To better understand how it all works, see the demo below.

-For more information about editing vector objects, also read here.
+For more information about editing vector curves, also read here.

 The Pencil is a tool for drawing freehand paths with a stylus or, having some skill, with the mouse.
 You will find the Pencil on the same fly-out menu with the Pen tool.
 Alternatively, you can use